Khairullah Khairkhwa: Release

 The Afghanistan High Peace Council called for his release in 2011.
 In early 2011, President Hamid Karzai demanded his release and Hekmat Karzai, the director of the Centre for Conflict and Peace Studies in Kabul, said "His release will be influential to the peace process," and that "Mr Khairkhwa is well respected amongst the Taliban and was considered a moderate by those who knew him".

 Throughout the fall of 2011 and the winter of 2012, the United States conducted peace negotiations with the Taliban and widely leaked that a key sticking point was the ongoing detention of Khairkhwa and four other senior Taliban, Norullah Noori, Mohammed Fazl, Abdul Haq Wasiq – the Taliban Five.
 Negotiations hinged on a proposal to send the five men directly to Doha, Qatar, where they would be allowed to set up an official office for the Taliban.

 In March 2012, it was reported that Ibrahim Spinzada, described as "Karzai's top aide", had spoken with the five men in Guantanamo earlier that month and had secured their agreement to be transferred to Qatar.
 Karzai, who had initially opposed the transfer, then reportedly backed the plan.

 The Taliban Five were flown to Qatar and released on June 1, 2014.
 Simultaneously, U.S. soldier and deserter Bowe Bergdahl was released in eastern Afghanistan.
 The Taliban Five were required to spend the next year in Qatar, a condition of their release.
 They are the only "forever prisoners" to be released without being cleared by a review by the Periodic Review Board.

 2021 Taliban government

 On September 7, 2021, Khairkhwa was named the new Minister of Information and Culture for the interim government.
+On September 1, 2025, he was removed from this position and appointed as Governor of Maidan Wardak Province.